Demi-urge/menace_sandbox/docs/workflow_synthesizer.md

   defaults to the start argument.
 * `--list` – print the names of previously saved workflows and exit.

-The command prints numbered candidate workflows with their scores.
+The command prints numbered candidate workflows with their scores and lists any unresolved inputs to aid manual selection.
 When `--save`, `--out` or `--evaluate` is supplied you are prompted to choose a workflow to persist or execute.
+Automatic or manual evaluation reports a brief summary indicating success or failure together with the score components.

 ## Output format